mitranim/mitranim.github.io/templates/posts/andromeda.md

 Very good.
 Solid sequel.
 Worthy successor.
-Note: the game got patched, addressing many release problems such as faces.
+Got patched, addressing many release problems such as faces.
+Requires additional [mods](#mods) to unfuck.

 Multiplayer is non-functional.
 This article is about single player only.